Tokyo Monorail: Fares

 The Tokyo Monorail offers multiple fare types with varying lengths of validity and terms of use.
 One-way tickets, which are valid for the day of purchase, may be used to travel between two stations without making intermediate stops.
 Return tickets are similar but allow for a return trip; these are valid if returning to any Haneda Airport station within 10 days and to other stations within two weeks.
 Multiple-trip tickets are sold in books of 11 and are valid for two to three months.
 The purchase of "school commutate" multiple-trip tickets requires proof of a student discount certificate with the Open University of Japan.
 Groups of 15 or more can acquire discounted group tickets.
 A special discount ticket is offered to riders needing to transfer to JR East's Yamanote Line.
 Commuter and travel passes are also available.

 Tokyo Monorail began accepting the contactless smart card Suica on 21 April 2002, and accepts other Mutual Use cards as well, such as PASMO.
 In 2009, the company began selling a specialized Suica design, branded as "Monorail Suica".
 After a suspension of sales (except for commuter passes) due to the 2020–2023 global chip shortage, it was announced in January 2025 that the cards would be discontinued in March of that year.

 Paper tickets may be purchased from ticket vending machines at any Tokyo Monorail station.
 As of June 2020, tickets can also be purchased from machines at the following airports: Fukuoka Airport, Hakodate Airport, Hiroshima Airport, Itami and Kansai airports in Osaka, Kagoshima Airport, Kumamoto Airport, Nagasaki Airport, Naha Airport, New Chitose Airport in Sapporo, Oita Airport, Okayama Airport, Takamatsu Airport, and Toyama Airport.

+Passengers transferring between International and Domestic Terminals at Haneda can travel for free on the monorail and Keikyu line by collecting a ticket from the information desk.